Headteacher - Maternity Leavehead@stannes-chertsey.surrey.sch.uk

-I would like to introduce myself to those of you I have not had the opportunity to meet over the last twelve months, and also to tell you all a little bit more about myself.
+I would like to introduce myself and tell you a little bit more about myself.

 I am originally from Halifax, West Yorkshire.
-I moved south twelve months ago as I wanted to spread my wings and fly from the green hills of Yorkshire, and I chose Surrey as my new destination.
+I moved south in August 2013 as I wanted to spread my wings and fly from the green hills of Yorkshire, and I chose Surrey as my new destination.

 Since my primary school days, I have always wanted to be a teacher.
 I loved my years at primary school and admired all my teachers for their hard work and love for the children in their care.